AriesApp/open-api-doc/source/index.html.md

 # Authentication

 WaiverForever uses API keys to allow access to the API.
-You can register a new API key at [Settings/API tab](https://app.waiverforever.com/settings).
+You can register a new API key at [Settings / Integration tab](https://app.waiverforever.com/settings/integrations).

 WaiverForever expects for the API key to be included in all API requests to the server in a header that looks like the following: